wotakumoe/wotaku/ns.md

 # Network Stream
 !!! light Why use the method
 - best streaming quality without torrent
-- best audio quality
+- best audio & video quality
-- better buffering than webtorrent
-- better audio staging (But avoid VLC as it compresses the audio channels)
 - No seed issue
-- stream from the sources that doesn't support stream !!!
+- Stream from the sources that doesn't support stream !!!

 !!! warning Before starting the process